Automated Progressive Red Teaming

-{\bf Jailbreaking} The goal of jailbreaking is to transform the input prompts to jailbreaking prompts that can trigger the target LLM to yield unsafe responses, usually via token- and sentence-level prompt modification.
-Token-level jailbreaking methods optimize to design a nonsensical template to force instruction following.
-For Example, AutoPrompt \cite{shin2020autoprompt} and UAT \cite{wallace2021universal} optimize universal adversarial triggers to jailbreak the target LLM.
-To further improve AutoPrompt, GCG \cite{zou2023universal} proposes a multiple-prompt and model based method to explore transferable triggers from black-box LLMs.
-ARCA \cite{pmlr-v202-jones23a} adopts a discrete optimization algorithm to search a jailbreaking prompt.
-AutoDAN \cite{zhu2023autodan} incorporates a fluency objective to produce more sensical templates.
-Since nonsenscial prompts are easy to be detected by the Target LLM \cite{alon2023detecting}, sentence-level methods aim to disguise prompts to deceive the defense of the target LLM. \citet{wu2023deceptprompt} and \citet{liu2024autodan} utilize systematic evolution-based algorithms \cite{guo2024connecting} to generate adversarial natural language instructions.

-{\bf Red LLM Training} Jailbreaking creates effective jailbreaks only by extending prompts by additional prefixes or suffixes.
-Another line of work is to train the Red LLM to flexibly modify the input prompts to jailbreaking the target LLM.
-PAIR \cite{chao2023jailbreaking} utilizes in-context learning methods to generate improved prompts iteratively.
-TAP \cite{mehrotra2024tree} adopts tree-of-thought technique to generate adversarial prompts. \citet{ge2023mart}, \citet{ding2024wolf} and \citet{zeng2024johnnypersuadellmsjailbreak} meticulously construct an attack framework utilizing LLMs to obscure the explicit intentions of prompts.
+\paragraph{Template-Based Red Teaming} Template-based red teaming converts original prompts to deceptive prompts that can trigger the Target LLM to yield unsafe responses, usually via token- or sentence-level prompt modification.
+Token-level methods optimize to get nonsensical templates to trigger the Target LLM.
+For example, AutoPrompt \cite{shin2020autoprompt} and UAT \cite{wallace2021universaladversarialtriggersattacking} optimize universal adversarial triggers to jailbreak the Target LLM.
+To further improve AutoPrompt, GCG \cite{zou2023universal} explores transferable triggers by a combination of greedy and gradient-based search method.
+ARCA \cite{jones2023automatically} adopts a discrete optimization algorithm to search a jailbreaking prompt.
+AutoDAN \cite{zhu2023autodan} incorporates a fluency objective to produce more readable prompts.
+Since nonsensical prompts are easy to be detected by the Target LLM \cite{alon2023detectinglanguagemodelattacks}, sentence-level methods aim to disguise readable prompts to deceive the Target LLM. \citet{wu2023deceptprompt} and \citet{liu2024autodangeneratingstealthyjailbreak} utilize genetic algorithms to generate adversarial natural language instructions. \paragraph{Generation-Based Red Teaming} Another line of research focuses on meticulously training an LLM or developing an LLM-based system to effectively trigger the Target LLM.
+PAIR \cite{chao2024jailbreakingblackboxlarge} utilizes an LLM-based attacker to generate improved prompts iteratively.
+TAP \cite{mehrotra2023tree} adopts tree-of-thought technique to generate adversarial prompts. \citet{ge2023mart}, \citet{ding2024wolf} and \citet{zeng2024johnnypersuadellmsjailbreak} meticulously construct an attack framework utilizing LLMs to obscure the explicit intentions of prompts.
 These sophisticated design aim to effectively circumvent the defensive mechanisms of the Target LLM.
 The majority of methods in this line has yet to effectively convert red teaming into an effectively learnable task.
 To address this limitation, we introduce Automated Progressive Red Teaming (APRT), which demonstrates an effective attack capabilities on both aligned open- and closed-source LLMs.